 If you or a loved one were diagnosed with pancreatic cancer after taking Zantac, you may be entitled to recover compensation from a Zantac pancreatic cancer lawsuit case or settlement claim.

-A team of heartburn drug injury lawyers and class action attorneys is investigating potential lawsuit and settlement cases of individuals who claim to have suffered from pancreatic cancer after taking Zantac.
+A team of heartburn drug injury lawyers and class action attorneys is investigating potential lawsuit and settlement cases of individuals who were diagnosed with pancreatic cancer after taking Zantac.

 Pancreatic cancer is a form of cancer that starts in the pancreas (a gland in the abdomen, between the stomach and the spine) when cells in the pancreas begin to grow out of control to form a tumor.